asliabhi12/youtube-cashcow/README.md

 **Overlay configuration.** `position` accepts named anchors (`center`, `top_left`, `top_right`, `bottom_left`, `bottom_right`, `top`, `bottom`, `left`, `right`) or pixel coordinates.
+Scaling is either `scale` or explicit `width`/`height` in pixels — not both.
+A fractional `scale` sizes the overlay relative to the output frame (cover/fill), not to the overlay's own dimensions:
+`scale: 1.0` fully covers the frame with no black borders, `scale: 0.5` covers half the frame, and `scale: 2.0` is twice the frame.
+Aspect ratio is preserved and any excess is cropped.
+Explicit `width`/`height` remain fixed pixel sizes.
-Scaling is either `scale` (a fraction of the base width) or explicit `width`/`height` in pixels — not both. `opacity` is an alpha multiplier applied after the mask, and `rotation` turns the overlay.
+`opacity` is an alpha multiplier applied after the mask, and `rotation` turns the overlay.
 Image and video overlays use the same configuration; a still image is held for the base's full duration automatically.

 The programmatic API mirrors the other operations: